GM's new Chevy Silverado bids for more U.S. pickup profits

 The new Silverado, a highlight of the show, is the successor to GM's best-selling vehicle in North America.
 Sales of the current Silverado rose nearly 2 percent to 585,000 vehicles in 2017.

-Analysts and company executives say the Silverado and the similar GMC Sierra are among the highest-profit models for the company, generating a significant share of its $9 billion in North American pre-tax earnings for the first nine months of 2017.
+Analysts and company executives say the Silverado and the similar GMC Sierra are among the highest-profit models for the company, generating a significant share of its $9 billion in North American pretax earnings for the first nine months of 2017.

 By adding luxury features to their pickups, automakers have pushed prices in the segment to an average $46,984 a vehicle, according to Cox Automotive.
 That is well above the industry's average 2017 transaction price of $31,600 cited by GM.